Organizational Committee:

 Friday, 7 June 15:15-16:45 - Deutsches Historisches Museum

-15:15 Panel II: Studying Totalitarianism
+15:15 Panel III: Studying Totalitarianism

 Udi Greenberg, “Ecumenism and Nazism”